Aug. 21, 2023

 It's worth noting that the process of determining whether a right was "clearly established" is often subject to legal interpretation, and courts may differ in their assessments.
 The Supreme Court has provided guidance on qualified immunity over the years, but there is still ongoing debate and discussion about how this doctrine should be applied in practice.
 Keep in mind that legal standards and interpretations can evolve over time, so it's advisable to consult legal experts or recent legal opinions for the most up-to-date information.

+Follow us on Facebook, Instagram, LinkedIn, Pinterest, MeWe and other social media platforms.
 What is the opposite of qualified immunity?
 Qualified Immunity for Police?

 The opposite of qualified immunity would be strict liability or absolute liability.
 These are legal concepts that hold individuals or entities liable for certain actions regardless of their intent or level of care.
 Unlike qualified immunity, which provides a degree of protection to government officials like police officers, strict or absolute liability removes or significantly reduces the requirement to prove intent, negligence, or fault in certain cases.